Infernal-Insights/LaBotBot/README.md

 access, run it behind an HTTPS proxy or tunnel the port over SSH instead of exposing it directly.
 The buyer bot log file is created with permissions `600` to keep its contents private.

+### Kawaii Dashboard Theme

+The `cute_site/` directory contains a lightweight HTML/CSS/JS frontend that fetches data from the dashboard APIs and displays it with a pastel color scheme.
+Run `python dashboard.py` and open `cute_site/index.html` in your browser to see the more polished, mobile‑friendly interface.
 ## Scheduling

 The scripts can be scheduled with cron.
 While logged in as `labot`, add entries using `crontab -e`: